8 mastering myths debunked

 Considering the listener will have a volume control on their stereo, loudness is not the overall main goal of a mastered piece of music.
 Maintaining sonic integrity is much more desirable.
 Competitive loudness for the genre is what mastering engineers usually aim for, but it’s not true to simply say that a louder song is more desirable than a dynamic song.

-Many others, would strongly disagree.
-There are a wealth of incredible digital tools available today but more importantly it really comes down to who is using the tools, rather than the tools themselves.
+Many others would strongly disagree.
+There's a wealth of incredible digital tools available today but it really comes down to who is using the tools rather than the tools themselves.

 A good mastering engineer will use whatever tools they see as fit for the job.That could be digital, analogue or a combination of both.
 All that matters is that the engineer uses their experience and knowledge, implementing the tools wisely to achieve the desired result, and that the engineer knows the characteristics of their tools well enough to choose what process is right for a particular task.